Today, you can be part of the change taking root on the land.

 LodgePole Arts Alliance (LPAA) is leading a transformative initiative to create Canada’s first publicly accessible, Indigenous-owned, operated, programmed, and animated land-based arts studio complex.

 Since the property’s owner Mary Fraser died in 2022 the future has been uncertain for this land.
+Recently, the Ka’tarohkwi/City of Kingston purchased the Lemoine Point Farm property for $12 million in a “court-approved settlement” reached after years of confidential negotiations.

 As you consider how you want to make a difference, we invite you to be part of reclaiming and re-imagining this land as a living space for Indigenous artists, knowledge keepers, and conservation-led stewardship.